 —Home Harvest is an innovative program that targets food waste in our own backyards

 The Home Harvest program allows for community members with gardens or fruit trees to have their produce harvested.
-Half the harvested food will be donated to a service agency or our Anew upcycling program, and the other half will be split between the grower and the volunteer.
-As a grower, you are actively reducing food waste and food insecurity—it’s good for you, the community, and the environment.
+At least half the harvested food will be donated to a service agency or our Anew upcycling program, and the other half may be split between the grower and the volunteer.
+As a grower, you are actively reducing food waste and increasing food access—it’s good for you, the community, and the environment.
 Reducing food waste starts at home.